delucis/bgio-effects/README.md

 `effectPayload` will be the data returned by your `create` function or `undefined` for effects without a `create` function.

+Your callback can return a clean-up function, which will be run the next time the effect is fired, if the variables in the dependency array change, or if the component unmounts.
+This is similar to [cleaning up in React’s `useEffect` hook][cleanup].

 ##### Example

 ```js